Updated May 22, 2023

 - It enables a mature understanding of the work process.

 - Completes smaller items on a priority basis.

 - We properly plan and complete the work.

 To ensure that the above requirements are fulfilled, we need to do the following:

 - What is the work to be done?

-The daily scrum is a kind of meeting that is held every morning for a maximum of 15 minutes.
+The daily Scrum is a meeting held every morning for a maximum of 15 minutes.
 This is also known as the daily stand-up meeting.
 It includes:

 - What was my contribution at work yesterday?

 - What shall be my contribution today?

 - Are there any hassles interrupting me in between?